 According to discovermagazine dogs need mental or physical stimulation to keep their bodies and minds sharp.
 If you’re at all like us, you’re constantly looking for new ways to keep your dogs engaged, stimulated, and happy.
 There are a number of games and activities you can teach your dog to vary up the usual routine, and one of our favorites is scent work.
 It is best to find more information here.

 While this may seem like a difficult game to teach, it’s actually pretty simple!
 Obviously there’s no replacement for learning with a trained and certified instructor, but you can build the foundation by practicing at home as well.
+Training is an essential part of owning a dog, if you’re unsure if your dog is ready for training, check out this article on When Is The Right Age To Start Training Your Dog?.
 You’ll want to teach your dog the game in a staged approach – we’ve outlined the process we followed with our instructor below – if we were able to teach our dogs, you can too!

 1. Start simple